PrEP (Generic Truvada)

 Other cautions

-Always read the patient information leaflet accompanying your treatment before you start taking PrEP.
+Always read the patient information leaflet that accompanies your treatment before starting PrEP.

 Please inform our doctor of any medicines you are currently taking, including those prescribed or